© 2021 All Rights Reserved.

 Registration Does Not Include:

-This class is taught by experienced Yellowstone naturalist guides, instructors, and guide trainers, each of whom has more than 10 years of experience teaching, guiding, and training in Yellowstone.
+This class is taught by experienced Yellowstone naturalist guides, instructors, and guide trainers, each of whom has extensive experience teaching, guiding, and training in Yellowstone.

-Brad Bulin, M.S., has been guiding in Yellowstone for over 18 years.
+Brad has been guiding in Yellowstone for over 20 years.
 He earned his Master’s in Wildlife Biology from the University of Wisconsin – Stevens Point, and he is a certified trainer of interpretive guides through the National Association for Interpretation, which he enjoys as a way of passing on his experience as a Yellowstone guide.
 Before coming to Yellowstone, Brad was a formal educator, teaching K-12 and serving as school principal.
 He has authored The Grand Lady of Yellowstone and Other Yellowstone Wolf Stories, has had several wildlife videos broadcast on national television, and has conducted many wildlife presentations throughout the country.
 Brad loves to entertain as well as educate people in this fantastic park he now calls home.
-Brad will be teaching core course components and electives.

 Don't have time for a multi-day class?
 Register a la carte for half-day or full-day sessions geared toward guides and covering specific Yellowstone guiding topics in-depth.
 Choose the sessions that meet your goals, or add half-day electives or a full-day deep dive to your Professional Yellowstone Guide Course registration for a truly customized training experience.